l2fprod/flitro/README.md

 2. Open `Flitro.xcodeproj` in Xcode.
 3. Build and run the app (⌘R).

-## Usage
+## Getting Started

-- **Configure Contexts:** Open the main window ("Configure" from the menu bar or ⌘0) to add, edit, or remove contexts.
+- **Configure Contexts:** Open the main window ("Configure" from the menu bar) to add, edit, or remove your custom contexts.
-- **Switch Contexts:** Use the menu bar icon to select a context and a switching mode.
-The app will open/close apps, documents, browser tabs, and terminals as defined.
+- **Switch Contexts:** Use the menu bar icon to select a context and switching mode.
+Flitro will automatically set up your workspace as defined.
 - **Hide/Show Main Window:** Closing the main window hides it.
-Use the menu bar "Configure" item or ⌘0 to bring it back.
+Use the menu bar "Configure" item to bring it back.
 - **Quit:** Use the menu bar or standard macOS quit command (⌘Q).

-## Development Notes

-- The app uses a hybrid SwiftUI + AppKit approach for robust window management and modern UI.
-- The main window is managed by SwiftUI's `WindowGroup` for toolbar/sidebar support, but close events are intercepted in the AppDelegate to hide instead of close.
-- The menu bar uses `MenuBarExtra` and observes the shared `ContextManager` for live updates.
-- All state is managed via a singleton `ContextManager` injected as an `@EnvironmentObject`.
+## Support & Feedback

+Have questions, suggestions, or need help?
+[Open an issue](https://github.com/l2fprod/Flitro/issues) or start a discussion on GitHub.

 ## Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss your ideas.

 ## License